jpegleg/careful-squid/README.md

 # run an ansible playbook to install squid, keep it updated, deploy the config and allow_list, enable automatic start up, and restart the service

 /usr/bin/ansible-playbook --user root -i /someplace/yourinventoryfile ./carefulsquid.yml

+# to force the traffic for the user through the proxy, or at least make it default

+cat default_profile >> /etc/profile